Sudbury's Casper Skulls Are the Heroes Who Escaped the "Armpit of Ontario"

-The video comes off their new debut EP 'Lips & Skull.'
+The band also premiere the new video "Love Brain" off their new debut EP 'Lips & Skull'

 Musically, the city of Greater Sudbury does not have much going for it—now or ever.
 Save being immortalized as a hard boozin' community in Stompin' Tom Connors' classic "Sudbury Saturday Night," the Nickel City as its called is probably best known for producing the late '90s rap-rockers Project Wyze.
 But Casper Skulls are looking to change that.
 Of course, the band's Sudbury natives—Neil Bednis and Melanie St-Pierre—have since relocated to Toronto, but they still rep their hometown hard when it comes into conversation.